fasterthanlime/ooc-docs/source/language.rst

         doSecondThing()
     }

-For function overloading[#]_, you must specify a suffix.
+For function overloading [#overload]_, you must specify a suffix.
 This will be used for the C function name and can also be used to call a specific version of an overloaded function.
 It is specified like so:

-.. [#] Do not confuse overloading with overriding.
-Overloading simply allows
+.. [#overload] Do not confuse overloading with overriding.
+Overloading simply
-       you to create several functions with the same name that recieve or return different types of arguments.
+      allows you to create several functions with the same name that recieve or return different types of arguments.

 .. code-block:: ooc